 Jeep's design team did an admirable job of sculpting traditional Jeep proportions onto economy-car, front-drive architecture.
 Requisite Jeep-family features show up, including the seven-slot grille and "can-do" fender flares.
 The Patriot's upright layout provides reasonable outward visibility as well as some visual character.

 You can't deny your roots, and neither can the Jeep Patriot.
-The Dodge Caliber econocar platform probably made sense for a low-priced, light-duty Jeep in 2007, but this class is too competitive for that formula to still work.
+The Dodge Caliber econocar platform probably made sense for a low-priced, light-duty Jeep in 2007, but the small-SUV class is too competitive for that formula to still work.
 The Patriot can hold its own in modest off-roading when equipped with the Freedom Drive II package, but almost all drivers spend the vast majority of their time on public pavement, and there the Patriot is simply outclassed.
-Neither of the 4-cylinder engines feels very strong, and the CVT transmission does more for fuel economy than it does for performance.
+Neither of the 4-cylinder engines feels very strong, and the CVT transmission does more for fuel economy than it does for performance, although the new 6-speed automatic goes a long way to improving the latter.
 Highway ride and handling are okay, as long as you don't compare the Patriot to a more refined small SUV – of which there are plenty.
-The all-new (probably Fiat-based) platform for the Patriot can't come too soon.
+The all-new (probably Fiat-based) Jeep Patriot can't come too soon.

-Jeep claims you won't find a lower-priced SUV than the 2WD Sport Patriot, at just under $17,000, nor a lower-priced 4x4 than the 4WD Sport, at just under $19,000.
-At the top end, the 4WD Limited starts at around $26,500.
+Jeep claims you won't find a lower-priced 2014 SUV than the 2WD Sport Patriot, at just under $17,000, nor a lower-priced 4x4 than the 4WD Sport, at just over $19,000.
+At the top end, the 4WD Limited starts at just under $27,000.
 Given the car's econobox roots, you may feel hard-pressed to justify any of those prices.
-For a little more money (Kia Sportage, under $20,000; Subaru Forester, just over $23,000), legions of more modern choices open up, albeit without some of the Jeep's special equipment.
+For a little more money (Kia Sportage, around $20,000; Subaru Forester, just under $23,000), legions of more modern choices open up, albeit without some of the Jeep's special equipment.
 But if your budget says no to that stretch, then the Patriot may be in play.
 Plus, a car at the end of its production cycle will likely carry generous incentives.
 To make your best deal, check our Fair Purchase Price, which reflects real-world transaction prices being paid in your area.
 And be ready for rapid depreciation; the Patriot's retained value will be well below those of Asian nameplates.

-Despite its very affordable starting price of under $17,000, Jeep's 2013 Patriot Sport is well equipped.
+Despite its very affordable starting price of under $17,000 including destination, Jeep's 2014 Patriot Sport is well equipped.
 Standard features include electronic stability control, electronic roll mitigation, Hill-Start Assist, ABS, audio jack, fold-flat rear seats, deep tinted glass and roof side rails.
 Standard power is a 2.0-liter 4-cylinder engine connected to a 5-speed manual transmission.

 FREEDOM DRIVE I (ON-ROAD PACKAGE)